nicbus/rgb-sandbox/README.md

 ===

 ## Introduction
-This is an RGB sandbox and demo based on RGB version 0.9.x.
+This is an RGB sandbox and demo based on RGB version 0.10.
 It is based on the original rgb-node demo by [St333p] (version 0.1), [grunch]'s [guide] and previous rgb-node sandbox versions.

-Please note that later RGB versions (0.10) will contain braking changes and will be incompatible with this demo.

-It runs in Docker using Rust 1.67 on Debian bullseye.
 The underlying Bitcoin network is `regtest`.

-The used RGB components are:
-- [rgb-cli]
-- [rgb-node]
-- [rgb-std]
-- [rgb20]
-- [store_daemon]
+RGB is operated via the [rgb-contracts] crate.

 [BDK] is used for walleting.